Photo credits: - pierre bouyer

 Photo credits: julio angel berro

-With only 90 minutes by car and two hours by bus from Port Authority Bus Terminal, New Haven emerges as a quirky European-touched town for history buffs and culture vultures.
+Just 90 minutes by car or two hours by bus from Port Authority, New Haven offers a quirky, European-touched experience for history buffs and culture enthusiasts.

-A short ride northwest along the Long Island Sound soon grants you architecturally stunning landscapes, plenty of heritage Gothic buildings, and stellar parks to unwind in the shades.
+A short ride northwest along the Long Island Sound brings you to stunning architecture, Gothic heritage buildings, and relaxing parks.

 Yale University Art Gallery